Alluxio/alluxio/docs/en/administration/Upgrade.md

 ```

 `${BACKUP_PATH}` will be determined by the date, and the configuration of your
 journal.
-By default, the backup file will be saved to the `alluxio.master.backup.directory` of your cluster root UFS.
+By default, the backup file will be saved to the `alluxio.coordinator.backup.directory` of your cluster root UFS.
 One can also backup to the local filesystem of the current leading master node with `backup [local_address] --local` command.

 ## Upgrade and start from backup